Handmade BBQ Sauce from Scratch

 This recipe couldn’t be easier — just combine, simmer, and enjoy.

-Step 2: Use the BBQ sauce right away, or let it cool completely before transferring it to a jar or other airtight container.
+Step 2: Use the BBQ sauce right away, or transfer it to a quart size mason jar or other airtight container for storage.
+Allow it to cool completely before placing the lid on the container.
 Store it in the refrigerator for up to one week.

 Recipe FAQs